loopyQueen/RefugeeSentiment/README.md

    1. bertPreprocess.ipynb (data files in : dataBert)
    2. nlpBert/bert.ipynb (data files in : dataBert)

-# Constaints are
+## Large Data Files

+# About the Project
+## Goal
+language understanding: create a model that has a better understanding of the domain/field
-* Sentiment analysis
+  * word ambiguity
-* Tweets
+  * extended context understanding

-# Prove sent.analyser
+## Prove sent.analyser
 If Untuned --> bad results
 If tuned --> better results